Best Power Bank for Backpacking: 9 Trail-Ready Chargers

 Capacity: 15,000 mAh Weight: 12 oz. ⸱ Output: 2.4A ⸱ Ports: 2

-Heavy-duty, drop-resistant, and weatherproof, the MyCharge Adventure is ideal for hikers, backpackers, and campers that love to push their gear to its limits.
+The incredibly durable 15,000 mAh MyCharge Adventure is a heavy-duty, drop-resistant, and weatherproof power bank, ideal for hikers, backpackers, and campers who often push their gear to its limits.

 With its small, compact design and high portability, the MyCharge is the ultimate outdoor companion.
 Thanks to a waterproof case and rubberized finish, you’ll never have to worry about the weather forecast or dirt and debris damaging the battery pack.
 A convenient, built-in carabiner lets you clip the device right to your pack for easy access.